rhmaxdotorg/hex-hedron-lp/README.md

 - SLEEP_TIME
 - ALERT_PERCENTAGE

+# Dependencies
+**Windows**

+Install Python 3 from https://www.python.org/downloads/windows/ and bring up a command line terminal to use Python and run the script.

+**Linux**

+Python 3 should come installed by default, if not, do `apt install python3 python3-pip -y` on Debian/Ubuntu Linux distributions.

+**Mac**

+Python 2 may be installed by default, but to install Python 3 you can follow the instructions [here](https://docs.python-guide.org/starting/install3/osx/) and `brew install python`.

 # How to use it

 **Command Line Interface** (code can be repurposed for a web portal as well)